mutahir-ali/QuizApp/README.md

 # A template for an online quiz app.
 ## Overview
 A very simple template for an online quiz for your websites.
 You can change the questions and answers easily.
 It also includes an animation for your score.
+In this app we focuus on the concept of Javascript.
+In HTML
+1. We make Result section.
+2. There are question with submit button at the end.
+3. This entire question is a form.
+In which we take input as a type radio.
+4. We are using bootstrap 4.3.1 tempelate.

 ## Demo